A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Proving Liability – Civil Burden of Proof

-To prove the civil act of battery, the plaintiff’s attorney must prove every element of the civil wrong (tort) by a mere preponderance of the evidence or to quantify this means by more than fifty percent.
+To prove the civil act of battery, the plaintiff’s attorney must prove every element of the civil wrong (tort) by a mere preponderance of the evidence.
+To quantify this phrase, it means more than fifty percent.
 Civil law also describes this standard as more convincing or more likely true than not.

 In cases where punitive damages are sought against a defendant to punish and make an example of the defendant, the civil burden is one of clear and convincing evidence.